Adapting your home: Access into and around your home

 Accessible thresholds

-The Building Regulations (ADM-Vol 1) defines an accessible threshold as one where the total height does not exceed 15mm, and recommends that any up stand greater than 5mm is chamfered (curved profile) to ensure that a threshold is wheelchair accessible.
-It is useful to refer to the Building Regulations (Part M).
+The Building Regulations 2010, ‘Access to and use of buildings: Approved Document M’, defines an accessible threshold as one where the total height does not exceed 15mm.
+It also recommends that any up stand or threshold greater than 5mm is chamfered (a curved profile) to ensure that a threshold is wheelchair accessible and could cause an obstruction or trip hazard.

 Threshold types

-• If you have a conventional timber door and frame, the threshold can be lowered or removed and the existing door can be enlarged with an addition of a timber strip
+• If you have a conventional timber door and frame, the threshold can be lowered or removed, and the existing door can be enlarged with an addition of a timber strip.

 • If you have a uPVC or composite door, the whole frame will need to be replaced with one with a low threshold.